gopheracademy/gopheracademy-web/content/advent-2016/saga-go-dependency-management.md

 Everything came to a head at Gophercon in July, where upwards of a hundred Gophers assembled to discuss shortcomings with `vendor/` and the ecosystem in general.
 Go team members, including Rob Pike, also went, which gave a distinctly different tone to the meeting.
 Up to this point, the Go team had largely treated dependency management as a problem for the community to resolve.
 After the meeting, though, there was a clear mandate to seriously address the problem.

-Mandate notwithstanding, it wasn’t clear to leaders in the community how we’d take the first step.
+This mandate breathed new life into ongoing discussions, but it still wasn't clear what the first big step should be.
 So, Peter Bourgon stepped up to break the collective paralysis: he offered to convene a committee that would work out a proposal for an official, unified tool.
 That became [a committee plus an advisory group](https://docs.google.com/document/d/18tNd8r5DV0yluCR7tPvkMTsWD_lYcRO7NhpNSDymRr8).
 Between the two, perspectives and experience from all the major tools have been on hand.

 ## The package management committee